Citations, Books and Book Chapters

 Limitations: One needs to read the context of a citation to understand its true meaning.
 In general, it is more difficult to find comprehensive citations to a monograph or to its chapters than for a journal article, due to the limited scope of major book citation databases.
 The current means of calculating citations (tracking a monograph’s appearance in a reference list) do not account for how often a monograph is cited in another text.
 For example, some works are cited many times throughout a text and are thus central to another scholars’ research, while other works are cited only once.
 Most citation databases that include books share the limitations of other citation databases: they favor English-language research and newer monographs, missing local and regional research published in other languages, as well as older monographs.

-Inappropriate use cases: Citations should never be interpreted to directly measure quality.
-Raw citation counts should not be used as a measure of positive esteem for researchers.
+Inappropriate use cases: Citations should never be interpreted as a direct measure of quality.
+Raw citation counts should not be used as a measure of positive reputation for individual researchers.

 Transparency: Citations are only as transparent as the availability of the citing article or book allows them to be.
 One may not always be able to read citations in context, given the prevalence of subscription journals to which reviewers are not guaranteed access.
 Most databases that report citations report the full list of citing articles and books, at the very least, linking through to full-text articles and books where possible (even if only for subscribing institutions).